movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ## B-tree mutation

 Build mutation below vnode operations.
-The first two primitives are now in
+The initial mutation engine now
-place:
+provides:

 * Search with a transaction handle and a write-locked path.
 * COW every block in the path which is not owned by this transaction.
-* Insert, replace, and delete leaf items.
+* Insert, replace, and delete leaf items when no topology change is needed.
-* Compact leaf payloads and maintain item offsets.
+* Rebuild leaves in zeroed storage to compact payloads and maintain offsets.
+* Update separator keys after the first key in a child changes.
+* Mark dirty blocks and roots exactly once per transaction.

+The next topology tranche must:

 * Split full leaves and internal nodes, including root growth.
-* Update separator keys after the first key in a child changes.
 * Remove empty nodes and shrink roots.
 More aggressive balancing can wait.
-* Mark dirty blocks and roots exactly once per transaction.

 `btrfs_search_slot_write()` retains the transaction handle in the path, holds the root write lock until `btrfs_release_path()`, and returns every populated extent buffer write-locked and transaction-owned.
 COW redirects only a transaction-owned parent, while root COW records rollback state exactly once.
+`btrfs_insert_item()`, `btrfs_replace_item()`, and `btrfs_delete_item()` own
+that path lifecycle and accept keys and payloads in packed on-disk encoding.
+They return `ENOSPC` rather than partially inserting into a full leaf, and do not create an empty non-root leaf.
+Traversal also rejects an existing empty non-root child before attempting to inspect its first or last key.

 Start by testing this engine against synthetic nodes in memory.
 Vnode operations should never open-code item-array movement or parent-pointer